 Vertical take-off and landing (VTOL)

-With 61MP full-frame camera and a multi-frequency PPK GNSS receiver, CW-40 delivers best-in-class Ground Sampling Distance of 5-8mm per pixel and absolute horizontal accuracy down to 1cm under optimal conditions.
-When this drone is equipped with LiDAR, the CW-40 LiDAR drone reaches down to 2cm vertical accuracy without GCP.
-Meanwhile, CW-40 can also be used in surveillance and security that transmits RAW 4K video in real-time.
+With a 61MP full-frame aerial camera and multi-frequency PPK GNSS receiver, the CW-15 provides best-in-class absolute accuracy of up to 3 cm for vertical positioning and 1 cm for horizontal positioning in an optimistic situation.
+When this drone is equipped with LiDAR, the CW-15 LiDAR drone reaches down to 2cm vertical accuracy without GCP.

 Easy and safe operation

-For comprehensive flight safety, CW-40's robust troubleshooting system supports system self-detection, automatic return function in case of system abnormality, automatic obstacle avoidance function, etc.
+For comprehensive flight safety, CW-15's robust troubleshooting system supports system self-detection, automatic return function in case of system abnormality, automatic obstacle avoidance function, etc.

-The CW-40 is made of carbon fiber material and operates and delivers results to the highest quality standards.
-It is widely used in different harsh environments, from the large deserts of Taklamakan to the high altitudes of Tibet, to the high salt and humidity of Qinghai, and the heavy rains of Zhengzhou.
+The CW-15 is made of carbon fiber material and operates and delivers results to the highest quality standards.
+It has been tested in different harsh environments, from the large deserts of Taklamakan to the high altitudes of Tibet, to the high salt and humidity of Qinghai, and the heavy rains of Zhengzhou.

 WingtraOne Gen II VTOL fixed wing drone